metta-systems/libsss/README.md

 Structured Streams Unleashed
 ============================

-Currently only buildable as a submodule of mettanode.
+Builds as part of mettanode, or standalone with libsupport dependency.

 ssu::host holds information about this host's connection sessions.